Please note that not all of the Python classes supporting the structure describe below, will necessarily be part of the 1.0 release of PATKIT.

 Some sources like RASL will produce this sort of directory structure by default, others like AAA by default put all saved files in the same directory leaving out the final level in this example.

-Another optional decision is whether individual datatypes are stored in subdirectories of a session.
+Another optional decision is whether individual data types are stored in subdirectories of a session.
 This one really depends on how difficult it will be to browse through a directories content if all files for a session are in it.

-If files are devided into subdirectories by type, then it is still a good idea to keep .wav files and TextGrid files in the same directory.
+If files are divided into subdirectories by type, then it is still a good idea to keep .wav files and TextGrid files in the same directory.
 This makes it easier when working with them in Praat.

 There is a temptation of putting individual trials in their own subdirectories.
 Grouping files by trial rather than type mostly makes it more difficult to find a file when looking for one manually.